mslinn/go-ethereum-walkthrough/Tours/committing_block/README.md

 # Tour: Committing a Block {#committing-block}

-_Following a block from the socket until it is committed to the blockchain._
+_Following a block in the `geth` client from the socket until it is committed to the blockchain._

 All links to the code are based on the `master` branch as it was when this document was last modified.
 Line numbers might shift as a result.